-The two inherently great things about pasta are that anyone can cook it and everyone loves to eat it.
-Whether swirled with red sauce or dressed up in garlic, red pepper flakes, and broccoli rabe (my favorite), there’s really no wrong way to eat it.
+The two inherently great things about pasta are that anyone can cook it and everyone loves eating it.
+Whether swirled with red sauce or dressed up in garlic, red pepper flakes, and broccoli rabe (my favorite), there’s really no wrong way to do pasta.
 The only downside is that it’s traditionally confined to table-chair-and-fork situations.
 Until now, that is: enter the spaghetti pancake.

 This crispy spaghetti pancake recipe liberates pasta from the context of seated dining and turns it into a fun finger food for cocktail parties, picnics, or even an after school snack for kids.
-It’s also the perfect way to use up leftover pasta.
-I’m honestly so in awe of this concept that I’m shocked it hasn’t gone viral yet… *pats self on back*
+It’s the perfect way to use up leftover pasta.

 Need to use up leftover spaghetti?
 This spaghetti pancake recipe liberates pasta from the context of seated dining and turns it into a fun finger food for cocktail parties, picnics, or even an after school snack for kids.